novatorem/Website/src/markdown/about-novac.md

   </td>
   </table>

-As for my social presence, you can find via:
+As for my social presence, you can find me via: